-All the rooms at this family-run resort tucked along a 1,000-foot-long palm-lined beach have balconies with ocean views; down the beach are 9 condos with full kitchens.
-This place is more flip-flop casual than fancy, and the friendliness of the longtime staff keeps visitors coming back.
-The beach is a bit rocky for swimming, but sails aboard the resort's 53-foot catamaran and excursions arranged by the on-site PADA 5-star dive shop are popular, as are a number of complimentary water-sports, including an introductory scuba lesson and aqua-tricycles.
+All the rooms at this family-run resort tucked along a 1,000-foot-long palm-lined beach have balconies with ocean views; down the beach are 12 studio and two-bedroom condos with full kitchens.
+This place is more homey than fancy, but the friendliness of the longtime staff keeps visitors coming back.
+The beach is a bit rocky for swimming, but sails aboard the resort's 53-foot catamaran and excursions arranged by the on-site dive shop are popular.
 You can opt out of the all-inclusive plan and pay less, but then you'd want to rent a car, because the resort is a bit isolated.
-The fresh seafood-stuffed 1-pound spiny lobster at the Lobster Grille Restaurant, and Wednesday's Carnival Night with calypso music, a limbo show and West Indian buffet at Iggies Beach Bar and Grill, shouldn't be missed.
+The fresh seafood-stuffed 1-pound spiny lobster at the Lobster Grille Restaurant, and Wednesday's Carnival Night with calypso music, a limbo show, and West Indian buffet at Iggies Beach Bar and Grill, shouldn't be missed.